oh, Santa ... :D

 Vladimir Lepotic was kind enough to share a detailed breakdown of his Beton scene in UE4, providing tons of tricks on setting up the final look with lighting and additional effects.
+A large portion of knowledge the artist gained from CGMA course UE4 Modular Environments led by Clinton Crumpler.

 Hello, good people of 80 level.
 I am Vladimir Lepotic, a 3D Artist from Serbia.